CLI

 --strictInclude CI-oriented warnings (missing generated tests, conformance drift, unused route errors) and fail on warnings.
 Informational hints never affect the exit code.

---fixApply low-risk fixes before reporting: add a missing test script, register route groups, register unregistered schedule, task, and outbox event/job registries in their existing central files, and repair direct createOpenAPIHandler([...]) arrays when the contracts are already imported.
-Registry fixes are append-only and bail out when the central file is missing or customized; listener registration is report-only.
+--fixApply low-risk fixes before reporting: add a missing test script, register route groups, register unregistered schedule, task, and outbox event/job registries in their existing central files, wire fully unregistered listener registries into server/listeners.ts and the central listeners provider, and repair direct createOpenAPIHandler([...]) arrays when the contracts are already imported.
+Registry fixes are append-only and bail out when the central file is customized; the listener fix also bails when the app has no eventBus port.

 --jsonVersioned payload (schemaVersion: 1) with targetDir, config, strict, convention, contracts, routes, diagnostics, and fixes.